HalasProject/DBSec-api/README.md

 For local development, running MongoDB on localhost is fine, however once we deploy we need a database with high availability.
 The easiest way to achieve this is by using a managed cloud database.
 There are many different providers, but the easiest one to get started with is [MongoDB Atlas](#create-a-managed-mongodb-with-atlas).
-- **SendGrid Account** -
-If you don't have one, you can sign up for free, we will need it to send emails.
-There are many different providers that Nodemailer supports ([Well-known services](https://nodemailer.com/smtp/well-known/)), we'll be using [SendGrid](#sendgrid-account).

 ### Create a managed MongoDB with Atlas
 1. Navigate to [MongoDB's website](https://www.mongodb.com/cloud/atlas), sign up for a free account, and then log in.
 2. After creating the account, enter the organization name, project name, and select your preferred language (JavaScript).